ptvoinfo/neptun2mqtt/README.md

 ### Devices

-**discovery** - 1: enable auto-discovery of device in your local network (if the IP address of the device is dynamic)
+**discovery** - 1: enable auto-discovery of devices in your local network (if an IP address of a device is dynamic)

 **devices** - the "devices" parameter allows you to specify one or more devices with a static IP address and its friendly name.